CodeWithSushil/OpenAI-Image/README.md

 ### Text-To-Image By OpenAI

+* It is a A.I image generation testing project of php and OpenAI.
 * Using PHP and [OpenAI API](https://platform.openai.com/docs/api-reference/introduction).
 * This is OpenAI's [DALL•E 3](https://openai.com/dall-e-3) AI for Text-To-Image.
 * OpenAI for [PHP client](https://github.com/openai-php/client) By [Nuno Maduro](https://github.com/sponsors/nunomaduro) and [Sandro Gehri](https://github.com/sponsors/gehrisandro).